huggingface/blog/constitutional_ai.md

 | Grok-style CAI (SFT + DPO) | 10/10 | 10/10 | 9/10 | 10/10 |
 | Baseline (SFT + DPO) | 5/10 | 4/10 | 1/10 | 1/10 |

 Interestingly, the DPO models learned both the Grok-style and regular style responses, as shown below.
-This is probably because both styles are present in the training dataset [https://huggingface.co/datasets/HuggingFaceH4/grok-conversation-harmless](https://huggingface.co/datasets/HuggingFaceH4/grok-conversation-harmless)  and [https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized)
+This is probably because both styles are present in the training dataset [https://huggingface.co/datasets/HuggingFaceH4/grok-conversation-harmless](https://huggingface.co/datasets/HuggingFaceH4/grok-conversation-harmless) and [https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized).
+However in more testing we found that the DPO model is a bit too over-trained and snarky, so we recommend using the SFT model instead.

 ![Untitled](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/Untitled%2013.png)